Paul Coverdell Forensic Sciences Improvement Grant Program

 Award Procedure

-NIJ reviews program funding applications to make sure that the information presented is reasonable, understandable, measurable, and achievable, as well as consistent with the solicitation.
-NIJ will also review applications to ensure statutory requirements have been met.
+BJA reviews program funding applications to make sure that the information presented is reasonable, understandable, measurable, and achievable, as well as consistent with the solicitation.
+BJA will also review applications to ensure statutory requirements have been met.
 Peer reviewers will review requests for competitive funds submitted under the solicitation that meet basic minimum requirements.
-NIJ may use internal peer reviewers (DOJ employees), external peer reviewers, or a combination, to assess competitive requests under the program meeting basic minimum requirements on technical merit using the solicitation's selection criteria.
+BJA may use internal peer reviewers (DOJ employees), external peer reviewers, or a combination, to assess competitive requests under the program meeting basic minimum requirements on technical merit using the solicitation's selection criteria.
 Peer reviewers' ratings and any resulting recommendations are advisory only, although their views are considered carefully.
 Absent explicit statutory authorization or written delegation of authority to the contrary, the Assistant Attorney General (AAG) will make all final award decisions.
 With respect to requests for competitive funds, the AAG may also give consideration to factors including, but not limited to, peer review ratings, underserved populations, geographic diversity, strategic priorities, past performance, and available funding when making awards.

 Deadlines